Tip 2: Use public transport

 Use public transport in the city, such as trams or buses. © Canton of Basel-Stadt

 Once you arrive in Basel, you can travel sustainably around the city using public transport.
-If you have an ESC ticket, you can use the local public transport network (TNW) free of charge on the day of the event.
+If you have an ESC ticket, you can use the local public transport network (TNW) free of charge for your journey to and from the event on the day it takes place.
 The BaselCard, provided with your hotel stays, also grants you free access to public transport during your stay.

 Numerous buses and trams will take you quickly and conveniently to all event locations, including the Eurovision Village, EuroClub and Eurovision Street.
 A nearby tram and bus stop is also at the main show venue, St Jakobshalle.